-Instead of a final exam, you will write a critical reflection at the end of the class.
+Instead of a final exam, you will turn in a final portfolio including a critical reflection at the end of the class.
 Think of it as a scientific study of your progress as a writer over the next four months.
 Remember, writing is a process.
 Collecting your work and then reflecting on that work is part of the process.
 The final assignment is designed to get you thinking about your specific challenges, your strategies for improvement, your successes and failures, and your goals for the future.
 Every writer, no matter how accomplished, has room for improvement.
 This assignment is your culminating experience.
 This course does not have a final exam.